untemps/svelte-use-drop-outside/README.md

 By default, the action clones the dragged element and sets its opacity to `0.7`.

-Alternately, you may use the `dragImage` prop to customize the images displayed during the drag.
+Alternately, you may use the `dragImage` prop to customize the image displayed during the drag.

 The `dragImage` prop may be: